NoraCodes/nora.codes/content/tutorial/A-Gentle-Introduction-To-Practical-Types.md

 It's been a long journey.
 We've gone from nothing, through finite lists of possible values (enumerations/sum types), to combinations of those lists (structured types/product types) and, finally, types with only one possible value and those with infinitely many possible values.
 Go forth and apply this knowledge!

-To help you in actually understanding how to use the type system of Rust specifically, I suggest the excellent [Rust Book](https://doc.rust-lang.org/book/second-edition) and [this talk on the type system](https://www.youtube.com/watch?v=wxPehGkoNOw&index=6&list=PL85XCvVPmGQhUSX_QBkxb4g1-o56cCqI9) from RustConf 2017.
+To help you in actually understanding how to use the type system of Rust specifically, I suggest the excellent Rust Book[^rustbook] and Sean Griffin's talk on the type system[^seangriffin] from RustConf 2017.
 Traits and lifetimes are the next topics I'd look into in order to develop a better understanding of how Rust leverages the type system to make guarantees about your programs.
 Most of these ideas are applicable to other languages, like TypeScript, Java, and of course OCaml-like and Haskell-like languages.

 NOTE: The examples here will not compile on their own; I have elided `use` statements and other such language-specific constructs to make a point.
 Refer to the Rust Book for information on how to actually use the types.

+[^rustbook]: [The Rust Programming Language](https://doc.rust-lang.org/stable/book/), 2nd Edition, by S. Klabnik and C. Nichols.
+2018.
+O'Reilly.
+[^seangriffin]: [Type System Tips for the Real World](https://www.youtube.com/watch?v=wxPehGkoNOw), by Sean Griffin at RustConf 2017.